Penrhyn Castle: Slavery

 Olivette Otele, Professor of Colonial History and the Memory of Slavery at the University of Bristol, explored the dominant narrative presented at Penrhyn after a visit in 2016.
 She examined the prevalent history of the Pennants as social, industrial and agrarian improvers and noted the absence of discussion of the slave-owning origins of their wealth.
 In 2020, the naming of a road in Barry as Ffordd Penrhyn provoked protests over the perceived links with Penrhyn Castle, "the capital of slavery in Wales."

 Although it had already begun consideration of the links between its properties and the British colonial heritage, the murder of George Floyd and subsequent Black Lives Matter demonstrations, including the toppling of the statue of Edward Colston, led the Trust to acknowledge that these protests had given their efforts a greater impetus.
 Writing at the time of the interim report's publication, Dr Katie Donnington wrote of the Trust's approach, "Is it scones and tea and a bit of Jane Austen-type fantasy?
 Does it do critical social history?
 Or is it a place of escapism where there is a resistance to being confronted with the unsettling realities of empire, race and slavery?"

+Exhibitions

+The castle has held several exhibitions that highlight its connections with slavery and colonialism.
+In 2007, coinciding with the bicentenary of the abolition of the Slave Trade Act, staff at Penrhyn Castle developed an exhibition, Sugar and Slavery – The Penrhyn Connection, funded by the Heritage Lottery Fund.
+The exhibition included contributions from children in Jamaica, England, and Wales, and from local interest groups.
+It was accompanied by programming in the form of study days, art sessions, and community outreach.
+The exhibition remained on display after 2007; however, by 2014, it had been shrunk to a small space off the main visitor route.